ErikaJacobs/Personal-Website/content/post/Dash of Coronavirus Data/index.md

 ## About Dash

 Dash is a  Python library that is composed of framework to put together a web application or dashboard.
-Dash can be open source, but can also be used within an enterprise as well.
+Dash is open source, but can also be used within an enterprise as well.

 ## Why Dash?